Regions Polls Results

 We can also conclude that, in general, for small countries we will take a much more cautious approach and not follow the optimal ‘blindly’ where this will lead to absurd results, while at the same time not totally ignoring it – case-by-case, vote-by-vote may be called for especially for the smaller countries – so we ask for your to enthusiastically share your opinion when we ask for it (we may limit the ‘don’t know’ options).

-Somewhat encouragingly though, less than a quarter of respondents reject the optimal overall, with two-thirds broadly accepting it, and therefore this will be our main guide in terms of some of the bigger countries where additional regions are implied by the numbers.
+Somewhat encouragingly though, less than a quarter of respondents reject the Optimal overall, with two-thirds broadly accepting it, and therefore this will be our main guide in terms of reviewing regions.

 Overall, for many of the questions, we will come back to you, the NomadMania community.